 Camping is about naturally being active.
 Not only from the exploring side of walking, hiking, swimming, kayaking and boating in all these new places, but also just from setting up camp, pitching the tent, running away from the smoke in your face from the fire or just exploring what is around the area.

-Camping also means a better sleep.
+Camping also means a night of better sleep.
 Sleeping outdoors is known for being better for you.
+You tune in much better with natural daylight.
 And with all that activity, you’ll be zzz’ding in no time.

 6. Time to reflect

 Life has its array of stresses and we all deserve to give ourselves time to stop and reflect.
 Change the pace and give yourself time to reflect.